daivitran/reinforcement-learning-game/README.md

     * Press 'K' to shoot
     * Enter ":" and immediately follow by "q" to save and quit the game

-## Features that I added to the AI bot to reduce underfitting (trial and error method...)
+## Features that I added to the AI bot to reduce underfitting
    * Its current health (from 0 to 5)
    * Negative of its current health times 10 (Not sure why I did this lol)
    * Its current position